waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

   - skyCrossing_Point.shp : ESRI Shapefile for POINT
   - skyCrossing_Linestring.shp : ESRI Shapefile for LINESTRING

-Note that I did not list ".dbf", "prj" and "shx" files, they are required if you want to view your shapefiles with QGIS, so do not delete any of those files yet.
+Note that I did not list produced ".dbf", "prj" and "shx" files, they are required if you want to view your shapefiles with QGIS, so do not delete any of those files yet.

-Program "geometry2wkt" produces layers to show POINTS and LINESTRINGS.
+Program "geometry2wkt" produced layers to show POINTS and LINESTRINGS are illustrated in the following images:

 [See Sky Crossing Bbox](images/skyCrossBbox.png)